 Cognitive Games and Assessments

-mindLAMP offers a variety of neurocognitive assessments in the form of games, which are native to the app.
-These will show up on the Assess page of the app, and performance scores can be displayed on the Prevent page.
+mindLAMP offers a variety of neurocognitive assessments in the form of games, all of which are native to the app.
+These neurocognitive assessments appear under the Assess tab of the app, and performance scores can be viewed on the Portal tab.

 Balloon Risk

 Balloon Risk, or the Balloon Analog Risk Task (BART) is a computerized risk-reward assessment task (1).
 The BART has shown to be significantly correlated to self report scores on risk related constructs such as sensation seeking, impulsivity and behavioral constraint, as well as real world risk behaviors such as drug use, gambling, and sexually risky behavior (1, 2, 3).
-The Users must tap to inflate a balloon to the largest possible size without it bursting.
+The user must tap to inflate a balloon as many times as possible without popping it.
 The task has been successfully used as a computerized assessment for risk-taking behavior.
-Every time the participant taps the balloon their potential points will increase.
-Every time they hit ‘collect points’, those points are added to the total.
-However, if the balloon is pumped too much, the balloon will pop.
-The number of points at which the balloon pops will change with each game.
+Every time the user taps to inflate the balloon, the potential number of points the user can receive increases: if the user clicks on "collect points," these points are added to the user's current total; if, however, the user pops the balloon before clicking on "collect points," no points are added to the user's current total.
+The number of taps it takes for the balloon to pop is different for each balloon.
+Domain assessed: risk-taking behavior

 References